-The USFS, NPS, FWS, BIA, and the BLM may hereinafter be jointly called the "Federal Agencies."
+The USFS, NPS, and FWS, may hereinafter be jointly called the "Federal Agencies."

 The Federal Agencies, States, and other entities signatory to this Agreement will hereinafter be referred to as the "Parties to this Agreement."

 IV) TERMINOLOGY, EXHIBITS AND SUPPLEMENTS